Bernhard-Baeuerle-TSI/smart-trust/input/pagecontent/concepts.md

 The Trust Network Terms of Participation are comprised of the following components:
 * ***TOP0*** Sharing of necessary credentials to establish an mTLS connection between Trust Network Participant back-ends and WHO Digital Health Trust Network infrastructure
 * ***TOP1*** Compliance with technical and interoperability standards required for a Public Key Infrastructure (PKI);
-* ***TOP2*** Standards for Verifiable Digital Health Certificates and APIs of Trusted Services; and
+* ***TOP2*** Standards for Verifiable Digital Health Certificates and APIs of Trusted Services and
 * ***TOP3*** Policy and regulatory standards that Trust Network Participants are expected to comply with pertaining to Trusted Services that a Trust Participants operates or utilizes

 ### Trust Lists
-Universal verifier applications that support different credential standards are complicated by wide variability in format of the credential payloads, signatures, key formats, and key distribution methods.
-Public keys formats include x509 certificates, JSON Web Key Sets (JWKS), and DID documents.
-Signing key distribution methods include API gateways, hosted by issuer at a pre-defined URL, embedded in certificates, and by block-chain based resolution.
+Universal verifier applications that support different credential standards are complicated by wide variability in format of the credential payloads, signatures, key formats and key distribution methods.
+Public keys formats include x509 certificates, JSON Web Key Sets (JWKS) and DID documents.
+Signing key distribution methods include API gateways, hosted by issuer at a pre-defined URL, embedded in certificates and by block-chain based resolution.
 Establishing root of trust by trust anchor or distributing trust list has been accomplished by API gateway, hosted URL, private dissemination and other bilateral sharing agreements.

 While some variability is expected in an approach that preserves sovereignty, there are opportunities for alignment in key format and distribution for the sake of fostering interoperability.
 With that goal, we provide a unifying trust list format to assemble and share public key infrastructure for all credential specifications used by existing trust networks.
 Importantly, this format does not enforce a particular policy framework for participants of the trust network.